 Natalie is passionate about the media and entertainment sector and has been a leader in the industry for the last 20 years.
 She is a voting member of the Academy of Canadian Cinema & Television, and an elected Member of the International Academy of Television Arts & Sciences.
 An ardent champion of women’s career advancement, Natalie has served on the board of directors of Women in Film and Television’s Toronto Chapter (WIFT-T) and as Chair of The Foundation WIFT-T’s charitable arm, and is a member of International Women’s Forum Canada.
 In 2016, Natalie was named as a WXN Canada’s Most Powerful Women: Top 100 Award Winner.

 Cathal Gaffney co-founded the award-winning animation studio Brown Bag Films in 1994, which has grown into one of the world’s most original, successful and creative led studios.
 As Chief Operating Officer of 9 Story Media Group, Cathal oversees production, technology and HR.
-He also remains at the helm of Brown Bag Films, which operates studios in Toronto, Dublin and Manchester.
+He also remains at the helm of Brown Bag Films, which operates studios in Toronto, Dublin and Bali.

 A BAFTA member, Cathal is an Oscar® nominated director, an honour he received for the animated short film, Give Up Yer Aul Sins.
 He was nominated for the prestigious Ernst & Young Entrepreneur of the Year award in 2009, in recognition of his achievements at Brown Bag Films.